nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ![NLK Stream Loadbalancer](..//media/nlk-stream-add-loadbalancer.png)

 Legend:
-- Orange is the TYPE LoadBalancer Service
+- Orange is the `TYPE LoadBalancer` Service.
 - Red is the LoadBalancer Service `EXTERNAL-IP`, which are your NGINX Loadbalancing Server IP(s); 10.1.1.4 and 10.1.1.5 in this example.
 - Blue is the `K8s NodePort mapping` for Port 80.
 - Indigo is the `K8s NodePort mapping` for Port 443.
 - Green is the NLK Log messages, creating the upstreams to match.
 - The new NLK Controller updates the NGINX Loadbalancing Server upstreams with these, shown on the dashboard.

-No Reload of NGINX needed!
-The NLK Controller uses the Plus API to dynamically add/delete/modify the upstreams as nginx-ingress Service changes.
+>>No Reload of NGINX needed!
+The NLK Controller uses the Plus API to dynamically add/delete/modify the upstreams as the `nginx-ingress Service` changes.

 <br/>